High-Protein Cheddar Bay Biscuits (Gluten-Free)

 - Preheat the oven to 350°F (175°C) and line a baking tray with parchment paper.
 In a large mixing bowl, add the wet ingredients, including 1/2 cup plain Greek yogurt, 1 egg, 2 tablespoons butter, and 2 tablespoons honey, and whisk until smooth.

 - Add the dry ingredients, including 1-1/4 cup almond flour, 1/4 cup tapioca flour, 2 tablespoon ground flaxseed, 1 teaspoon baking powder, 1/2 teaspoon Italian seasoning, 1/2 teaspoon garlic powder, 1/2 teaspoon paprika, 1/4 teaspoon salt, and a dash of black pepper.
 Stir with a spatula until combined.
-The dough should be fluffy and sticky.
+The dough should be fluffy and sticky but not wet.
 Adjust with a little more flour or greek yogurt if needed.
 Fold in 3 ounces shredded cheddar cheese.

 - Place the tray in the preheated oven and bake for 18-22 minutes until the biscuits are lightly golden brown on top.
 Once baked, let them cool slightly before serving.
 Enjoy them warm with butter, alongside your favorite meal, or as a protein-packed snack!